 These sausage stuffed mushrooms are mushroom caps filled with Italian sausage, herbs and three kinds of cheese, then baked to golden brown perfection.
 An easy and elegant party snack that can be assembled ahead of time!

-Stuffed mushrooms are an appetizer that have been popular for decades, and for good reason!
+Stuffed mushrooms is an appetizer recipe that has been popular for decades, and for good reason!
 They’re bite sized, look fancy and are so very delicious.
-These sausage stuffed mushrooms are filled with a mixture of meat and cheese, and you can even make a whole meal out of them.
+I fill my sausage stuffed mushrooms with a delicious mixture of meat and cheese.
+I sometimes even make a whole meal out of them.

-- You can use any type of sausage that you like.
-I typically use a mild Italian sausage, but hot works just as well.
-You can buy bulk sausage, or simply remove the casings from the sausage before you cook it.
+- You can buy bulk sausage, or simply remove the casings from the sausage before you cook it.

 - Don’t have parsley on hand?
 Try chives, thyme or green onions instead.

-- Save the stems of your mushrooms and chop them finely to add a dose of vegetables to other dishes such as pasta sauce, soup or stir fries.
+- Save the mushroom stems and chop them finely to add a dose of vegetables to other dishes such as pasta sauce, soup or stir fries.
+You could even cook the chopped mushroom stems with the garlic and onion and add them to the sausage stuffing.

-I use three types of cheese in these mushrooms: cream cheese, parmesan cheese and Monterey Jack cheese.
-The cream cheese acts as a binder, and the parmesan imparts a nutty flavor.
-I also used shredded Monterey Jack cheese as I wanted a mild, creamy cheese that would complement the stronger flavors of the sausage.
-Other great options are fontina, mozzarella or cheddar cheese.
+The best cheeses for stuffed mushrooms are cream cheese, parmesan cheese and Monterey Jack cheese.
+The cream cheese acts as a binder and the parmesan imparts a nutty flavor.
+The Monterey Jack cheese serves as a mild, creamy cheese that complements the stronger flavors of the sausage.

 Sausage stuffed mushrooms need to bake for about 20 minutes.
 The mushrooms are done when the tops are crispy and browned and the mushroom caps are tender all the way through.